Workable/diamorphosis/README.md

 }
 ```

-- Overwrite your application's config using ENV variables.
+- Overwrite your application's config by using ENV variables and restarting the app.
 Supports scalar and array values.

 ```
 export MY_VAR_A=someScalarValue